-This journey began almost a year ago when I learned I had been selected as one of initially 70 (now 80) international women leaders in Science, Technology, Engineering and Mathematics (STEM) to participate in Homeward Bound.
+This journey began almost a year ago when I learned I had been selected as one of 78 international women leaders in Science, Technology, Engineering and Mathematics (STEM) to participate in Homeward Bound.
 Homeward Bound is a strategic leadership initiative to increase leadership capacity and visibility of women in STEM and to create a 1,000 strong network and collaboration of women over the next 10 years to influence decision-making as it impacts the future of our planet.
-The culmination of the program is a 22-day expedition to Antarctica – an iconic continent that is one of the areas of the globe showing the fastest response to climate change.
+The culmination of the program is a 22-day expedition to Antarctica – an iconic continent that is one of the areas on earth that is showing the fastest response to climate change.

-I also want to take the opportunity to thank all the individuals who contributed to my gofundme https://www.gofundme.com/profile/sylvia-struck-y5p2i and to Mountain Equipment Co-Op (MEC) for their expedition support to make this possible.
+Thank you to all the individuals who contributed to my gofundme fundraising and to the Mountain Equipment Co-Op (MEC) for their expedition support to make this possible.

 My energy and enthusiasm for the environment and my philosophy that health is a basic human right permeate my work.
 I started my career as an environmental engineer but became interested in human health impacts, which inspired me to complete a PhD in Public Health.
 My research focused on how livelihood, poverty and policy influence water access in rural Uganda.
 I currently work with First Nations communities to support sustainable access to safe, reliable water supplies.
 I also lecture at the University of British Columbia on global environmental health and the impacts of climate change on human health.